Willy-Kimura/BootMeUp/README.md

 # Features
 - Built as a component making it accessible in Design Mode.
 - Supports [.NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=17718) and higher.
-- Provides support for the major Windows application startup areas: the *Registry* and the *Startup Folder*.
+- Supports the main Windows startup areas: the *Registry* and the *Startup Folder*.
+- Simplified registering/unregistering of applications from the supported startup areas.
-- Auto-checks whether the application was moved from its original location and updates the registry or shortcut existing appropriately.
+- Verifies whether an application has been moved from its original location and updates the registry or existing shortcut appropriately.
-- Seamless registering/unregistering of your applications from the supported startup areas.
-- Ability to register your applications in the *current user* (default) domain or *all users* domain (requires Administrative privileges).
+- Can register applications in the **Current User** (default) domain or **All Users** domain (requires Admin privileges).
+- Provides support for startup parameters when launching an application.
-- Uses alternative method of registering your applications if the default fails, giving you 100% confidence when deploying your applications whenever automatic startup is enabled.
+- Uses alternative method of registration if the default fails, giving you 100% confidence when deploying your applications while automatic startup is enabled.
-- Includes additional properties and methods that help you manage application startups.
+- Includes additional properties and methods to help manage application startups.

 # Usage
 ### Working in Design Mode